kfb19/mri-breast-cancer-detection/README.md

 ### API and Frontend Functions

-Please see the API and Frontend READMEs for more information on their specific functions.
+Please see the API README for more information on its specific functions.
 ## Features

 - Data collection for single, consecutive and scantype CNNs.